amitsinghs98/python-flask-test/README.md

-# Flask CI/CD Pipeline with Jenkins + Codeberg
+# Flask CI/CD Pipeline with Jenkins + erg

 ## 🧾 Description
-This project sets up a basic CI/CD pipeline using Jenkins, triggered by Codeberg webhooks to automatically deploy a simple Flask "Hello World" app to a server.
+This project sets up a basic CI/CD pipeline using Jenkins, triggered by github webhooks to automatically deploy a simple Flask "Hello World" app to a server.

 ---